superj6/personal-site/resources/resume/resume.md

 ##  Experience
 ---

-**Cybersecurity CTF Problemwriting** (2021-2023)
+**Cybersecurity CTF Problemwriting** (2021-2024)

-Primarily wrote binary exploitation challenges in C with python test exploits.
+Primarily wrote binary exploitation challenges in C with Python pwntools test exploits.
 For PBjarCTF (<https://github.com/pbjar>) and LITCTF (<https://github.com/LEXMACS>) I taught proper contest organization and problem setup to teams involved, helped setup Google Cloud infrastructure.
 Also wrote for KQCTF and idekCTF.
 All these CTFs had over 500 teams and over $500 in prize money from sponsors.

 **USACO Tutoring** (2022-2023)